UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 To configure the hub and spoke topology, all that needs to be done is declare one of the virtual networks as the hub and peer every other virtual network to it, these will be the spokes.

 The virtual networks created will be the same process as [Create two virtual networks in Azure Stack Hub](#Create-two-virtual-networks-in-Azure-Stack-Hub).
-Just make sure all spokes are connected to one central virtual network
+Just make sure all spokes are connected to one central virtual network.